SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%mp4 woosh`

 - **%mute** `<@member> <reason>`
-  - Info: **Moderator only.** Mutes a Member in both servers.
+  - Info: **Slash version available.
+Moderator only.** Mutes a Member in both servers.
 The reason will get DM'd to the Member, if the bot can DM the Member.
   - Example: `%mute @ExampleUser what an idiot`

 - **%newrolemenu** `<message ID> <emoji> <role>`